-How to buy a house with low income in 2020 | Mortgage Rates, Mortgage News and Strategy : The Mortgage Reports
+How to buy a house with low income in 2021 | Loan options

 Many programs require slightly higher down payments or more restrictive terms for manufactured homes.

-HomeReady, for example, increases the minimum down payment from three percent to five percent if you finance a manufactured home.
+HomeReady, for example, increases the minimum down payment from 3% to 5% if you finance a manufactured home.

 Mobile homes that are not classified as real estate can be purchased with personal loans like FHA’s Title 2 program.
 These are not mortgages, because the homes are not considered real estate.